MEAT-EATING AND YOUR HEALTH

 Some people avoid meat because it contains bacteria and 'toxins'.
 However, all foods contain toxins.
 Flesh foods are an integral part of the diet of virtually all human groups.
 This would suggest that the benefits to eating healthfully-produced flesh foods far outweigh any harmful effects.

 WHY NOT EAT MEAT SUBSTITUTES?

-First because they don’t contain the nutrient contained in meats.
-Many are highly processed, chemical-laden concoctions that are hardly fit to eat.
-Soy, a major meat substitute, contains phytates that bind minerals, enzyme inhibitors, and has been linked to a greater incidence of dementia in the elderly.
-I do not recommend any soy foods at all, even tempeh and tofu, except perhaps once a month or so.
+2. Some are highly processed, chemical-laden concoctions that are hardly fit to eat.
+For example, soy, a major meat substitute, contains phytates that bind minerals, enzyme inhibitors, and has been linked to a greater incidence of dementia in the elderly.
+We do not recommend any soy foods at all, even tempeh and tofu, except perhaps once a month or so.
 They are just not as high quality foods as meats, eggs, poultry and raw cheeses.

 Textured vegetable protein (TVP) and soy isolate are refined byproducts of the soy oil refining.
 They are junk foods, in my opinion.
 They are found in many processed foods such as Hamburger Helper, and they are found in some vegetarian meat substitutes and in many “fast food” hamburgers and other fast foods because they are cheap.
 Stay away from them.

 While there are some valid ideas in the vegetarian literature, there are also numerous false concepts.
 For example, the once-popular book, Fit For Life, expounds the Natural Hygiene point of view that since our intestines are like those of apes we ought to eat like apes.
 But how many apes drive the freeways or go to college while holding down a full-time job?
 These analogies are not logical when examined carefully.